PhucHNg/mcmc_se/README.md

 Markov Chain Monte Carlo (MCMC) is an essential technique in estimating parameters of Bayesian models.
-Given a large enough number of sample size, MCMC sampler has been showed to converge to the true posterior distribution.
-However, in practice, it's still difficult to determine how large is a large sample size (Asmussen & Carlin, 2011).
+Given a large enough number of sample size, MCMC sampler has been showed to converge to the true posterior distribution (Asmussen & Carlin, 2011).
+However, in practice, it's still difficult to determine how large is a large sample size.
 Many commonly used diagnostics and stopping rules for MCMC chains tend to only focus on the stablization of the posterior mean estimates (Cowles & Glynn, 1996).
-In this project, we test different approaches to estimate the stablization of the estimate of the whole posterior distribution with toy univariate and multivariate examples.
+In this project, we test different approaches to estimate the stablization of the whole posterior distribution with toy univariate and multivariate examples.
-Specifically, we attempted to measure this "stablization" by:
+Specifically, we attempt to measure this "stablization" by:

 + Comparing the distributions of multiple MCMC samples using Kolmogorov-Smirnov test statistics in univariate case, and more general multivariate two sample tests in bivariate case.